sameduslu/sameduslu/README.md

-### Hi there I'm Samed Uslu
+### Hi there, I'm Samed Uslu

-I'm a junior student at Bilkent University Computer Engineering Department
+I'm a senior student at Bilkent University Computer Engineering Department